 Everyone has dogs in Park City, and half of them are happily off-leash.
 We need to find a dog-friendly place to stay next summer so we can bring the girl.

 Like all vacations there were little luxuries like ice cream for dinner, meeting old friends in Salt Lake City for lunch (oops; we got caught in Pioneer Day Parade traffic) and shopping indiscretions.
 We brought this handsome devil home with us as a homage to the place and to feed my fascination with ravens.

 Perhaps it’s not so bad being a fisher widow.

-More images are in the Summer 2021 Gallery on the website.
+More images are in the Utah Gallery on the website.